-BGFA1 aims to incentivise ESPs to accelerate the establishment of new, long-term sustainable ESS at scale.
-The expectation is that around 700,000 off-grid ESS will be established during the project implementation period, thus benefiting more than 3.5 million people in peri-urban and rural areas.
-The indicative individual contract ticket size per ESP is expected to be between EUR 1-4 million, depending on the country.
+BGFA3 aims to incentivise ESPs to accelerate the establishment of new, long-term sustainable ESS at scale.
+The expectation is that up to 600,000 off-grid ESS will be established during the project implementation period, thus benefiting more than 3 million people in peri-urban and rural areas.4 The indicative individual contract ticket size per ESP is expected to be between EUR 1.2 - EUR 4 million, depending on the Funding Lot.

-During the implementation phase, successful ESPs will be eligible to also receive technical assistance and business support from BGFA including advice, for example, related to monitoring and evaluation as well as the mobilisation of additional funds.
+During the implementation phase, successful ESPs will be eligible to also receive technical assistance and business support from BGFA including advice, for example, related to monitoring, evaluation and gender as well as the mobilisation of additional funds.
 Specific technical assistance may be provided in the area of e-waste management.